Ukraine worries about disaster as Russia targets nuclear power plants

 Chernobyl, while decommissioned, houses thousands of spent cooling rods that if not properly cared for could lead to an increase in radioactive leaking at the site of the world’s worst nuclear disaster 36 years ago.

-Russian soldiers have occupied the site since the first day of the war and have stationed heavy weaponry on it, Ukraine’s energy minister, German Galushchenko said in an interview.
+Russian soldiers have occupied the site since the first day of the war and have stationed heavy weaponry on it, Ukraine’s energy minister, German Galushchenko, said in an interview.
+On Thursday evening, he said some Russian troops were withdrawing from the “main part” of the site but others remained and that “no one can predict their next steps.”

 Militarization wasn’t the only threat.
 Ukrainian staff at the plant haven’t had a day off since March 20 and are barely getting sleep.
 A power outage could disrupt the ventilation system and lead to overheating.